eraofchaos/eraofchaos.github.io/units/Cavalier.md

 ---
-title: "Cavalier "
+title: "Cavalier"
-permalink: /units/Cavalier /
+permalink: /units/Cavalier/
 excerpt: "Units Cavaliers charge into battle on their noble steeds, protected by sturdy armor.
 Nearly invincible, many battles have been won thanks to their efforts."
 unitID: 106
-last_modified_at: 2020-12-08
+last_modified_at: 2020-12-10
 lang: en
-ref: "Cavalier "
+ref: "Cavalier"
 toc: true
 ---
 ## General information